The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Kelupsis

 Kelupis (also called kuih kelupsis) originated from the indigenous Bisaya people of northern Borneo.
 Similar to lemang, it’s made by cooking a banana leaf stuffed with glutinous rice and coconut milk.
-It’s often paired with sambal or rendang (an Indonesian beef dish).
-Another local snack similar to kelupsis is “lamban”.
+It’s often paired with sambal or rendang (Indonesian beef dish).
+Another local snack that is similar to kelupsis is called “lamban”.

 Kelupsis, served with rendang and coffee